A Guide to Working In International Development

-The international development sector strives both to research and deliver practical aid and support to people living in the developing world.
-This can range from humanitarian work to construction of infrastructure, emergency response or working on the research side of things; looking into issues or problems and deriving solutions for developing nations.
-Either way, you will be helping to deliver essential work to people who need it the most.
+Combining research and practical aid, international development provides support to people living in the developing world.
+This can range from humanitarian work to construction of infrastructure and emergency response.
+Put plainly, it’s looking into issues or problems and deriving solutions for developing nations.

-There are a number of organisations, within International development, some are charities, some are not-for-profit organisations; but there are also Non-Governmental-Organisations, Government development department and even elements of the United Nations such as Unicef, UNIDO and the world health organisation.
-As such, there is great variety within the sector; it’s not just big charities, there are multiple organisations at work.
+There are a number of organisations within International Development; some are charities, some are not-for-profit organisations.
+Beyond that, there are government departments and even elements of the United Nations such as Unicef, UNIDO and The World Health Organisation that are involved.
+As such, it’s not just big charities that are making a difference – there are multiple organisations working to make real-world changes.

 - United Nations organisations

 What jobs are available in International Development?

 This is boots on the ground development.
 Work in the field is often voluntary and performed by local staff, as the era of paid “on the ground” work is coming to an end.
 However, specialist work is increasingly available.
 Experience in engineering, health, legal and other types of in-demand professions may make it easier for you to find paid work a bit closer to the action.

 Research and policy roles are generally based in the developed world (or rather the nation of the charity’s founding) and are office-based roles usually staffed by postgraduate students.
 Experienced candidates may not require a postgraduate education, but a research background is essential.
 You will be developing research-led projects for charities, think-tanks, university departments and government organisations.